praveek/launch.en/help/extension-reference/web/adobe-analytics-product-string-extension/overview.md

 ---
-title: Adobe Analytics Product String Launch Extension
+title: Adobe Analytics Product String extension for Adobe Experience Platform Launch
 description: The products variable tracks how users interact with products on your site.
 ---

-# Adobe Analytics Product String Launch Extension
+# Adobe Analytics Product String extension for Adobe Experience Platform Launch

 The `products` variable tracks how users interact with products on your site.
 For example, the `products` variable can track how many times a product is viewed, added to the shopping cart, checked out, and purchased.
 It can also track the relative effectiveness of merchandising categories on your site.